Arthur-Milchior/anki-trigger-action-on-note/config.md

   mature/easy, or the number of the flag.
 By default a card is mature when its interval is 21 days and an easy card is one whose ease is at least 300%
 * "card types": A card type name or list of names to which this trigger applies.
-If some card of that type does not exist, the trigger fails (unless the condition is "not generated")
+If no card of that type exists, the trigger fails (unless the condition is "not generated")

 An action is either:
 * an atomic action